#CreatorStories: Nigerian Sex Therapist On A Journey To Restoring Sexual Bliss In Relationships and Marriages

 So, constantly putting your work out there has been really helpful?

 Yes.
 Consistently putting my work out there, and consistently letting people know that I charge.
-Some people still face difficulty where people come to them and say ‘is it not free?’
+Some people still face difficulty when people come to them and say ‘is it not free?’
 I don’t face that as much anymore because I have defined the work I do.
 That used to be a major challenge but it has gotten much better.

 Do you remember the first time you got paid for your services as a Sex Therapist?